cms-sw/cms-sw.github.io/tutorial.md

 ## Tutorial: proposing changes to CMSSW.

-This tutorial wil guide you step to step from an empty directory to a new feature being proposed in the CMS Topic Collector.
+This tutorial wil guide you step to step from an empty directory to a new feature being proposed in the official GitHub repository.
 For more general questions please have a look at the [FAQ](faq.html) pages.

 ### Before you start.